mildannerofc/s2disasm-under500-options-style/readme.txt

+A Sonic 2 with Under 500 Hack Menu Style.

+Original description:
 A disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.

 To build this, use build.bat if you're a Windows user, or build.lua otherwise.
 The built ROM will be called 's2built.bin'.